 Trees & Rights of Way

-We trim trees along our rights-of-way to protect the safety of the public and our employees, and to keep your electric service among the most reliable in the industry.
+We trim trees and manage our rights of way to protect the safety of our customers and our employees, and to keep your electric service among the most reliable in the industry.
+We also work with our customers to ensure authorized use within our rights of way that do not interfere with the operation, maintenance and construction of power lines.
 With more than 80,000 miles of line to maintain across 44,500 square miles, it is a continual responsibility.
 Learn more about rights of way and how we maintain or clear areas around poles, wires and structures.

 How Trees Cause Outages

 There are more outages caused by trees or tree limbs falling on power lines and power poles than by the weather alone.
 Trees also give wildlife, such as squirrels, easy access to our power lines.
 Squirrels and other animals on the lines are a common source of outages.

 Trees that interfere or that threaten to interfere with power lines not only cause outages, they can also create a potentially hazardous situation that can lead to injury or death.
 Tree maintenance helps reduce this hazard and the number of “blinks” customers may sometimes experience .